glic3rinu/passlib/docs/lib/passlib.utils.des.rst

     should not be used in new applications.

 This module contains routines for encrypting blocks of data using the DES algorithm.
-They do not support multi-block operation or decryption, since they are designed primarily for use in password hash algorithms (such as :class:`~passlib.hash.des_crypt` and :class:`~passlib.hash.bsdi_crypt`).
+Note that these functions do not support multi-block operation or decryption, since they are designed primarily for use in password hash algorithms (such as :class:`~passlib.hash.des_crypt` and :class:`~passlib.hash.bsdi_crypt`).